 Alien abductions and alternate dimensions?
 The Green Mountains are filled with intriguing legends and ghost tales, including some that have been told for more than a century.
-Now, just in time for Halloween, a new book explores the most haunted places in Vermont.
+Now, just in time for Halloween, a new book explores Vermont haunted forests.

 “Haunted Hikes of Vermont” by Tim Simard includes detailed trail descriptions accompanied by mysterious tales, ranging from a haunted covered bridge in Stowe to unexplained disappearances on Glastenbury Mountain.